 Pursuant to the terms of the Merger Agreement, at the effective time of the merger of Merger Sub with and into LINC, Merger Sub will merge with and into LINC, with LINC as the surviving entity, and promptly thereafter LINC will merge with and into Merger LLC, with Merger LLC as the surviving entity.
 Holders of shares of LINC common stock prior to the merger of Merger Sub with and into LINC will receive for each outstanding share of LINC common stock they own, 0.700 of a share of common stock of Universal and cash in lieu of fractional shares.
 As of the date of this Information Statement, the Moroun family owns approximately 65% of the outstanding shares of common stock of Universal and the Moroun family and the Annuity Trust own, in the aggregate, 100% of the outstanding voting common shares of LINC.
-Upon completion of the merger, based on the number of shares of common stock of Universal outstanding as of July 25, 2012, Universal shareholders prior to the merger (other than the Moroun family) will own, in the aggregate, approximately 18% of the outstanding shares of common stock of the Moroun family and the Annuity Trust and entities related to them will own, in the aggregate, approximately 82% of the outstanding shares of common stock of Universal.
+Upon completion of the merger, based on the number of shares of common stock of Universal outstanding as of July 25, 2012, Universal shareholders prior to the merger (other than the Moroun family) will own, in the aggregate, approximately 18% of the outstanding shares of common stock of Universal.
 In connection with the transactions described herein, Messrs.
 Moroun and entities they control will receive cash in an aggregate amount of \$94.5 million as payment of promissory notes and dividends payable outstanding under previously declared dividends.
 The Merger Agreement also permits LINC to distribute additional excess cash prior to the date of closing of the merger so long as a specified minimum working capital target is met.
 Additionally, in connection with the closing of the merger, certain indebtedness of LINC and Universal will be refinanced via our new \$220.0 million credit facilities.